 - Affiliate fraud.
 Affiliate marketing gives customers who refer friends a percentage commission on their order.
 However, some affiliates bend the rules.
 They send spam traffic to the website or use stolen credit cards to get paid out—even though the customers they’ve referred aren’t legitimate.

 - Loyalty fraud.
 This fraud affects 22% of global retailers.
 It happens when customers join your loyalty program, earn points through stolen credit cards, and resell them for a percentage of their value on the dark web.

 - Promotion fraud.
-Some 73% of retailers experienced promo abuse in 2021.
-It happens when scammers find loopholes in a retailer’s promotions to claim products for free.
+This happens when scammers find loopholes in a retailer’s promotions to claim products for free.